jrief/django-formset/docs/source/richtext.rst

 rich text field might however want to edit hyperlinks with the ``ref`` and ``target`` attributes, and might also want to set links on Django models providing the method `get_absolute_url`_, but referring to the primary key of the provided object.
-Since there can't be any one-size-fits-all solution, it is the implementor responsibility to provide a custom dialog form for this purpose.
+Since there can't be any one-size-fits-all solution, it is the implementor's responsibility to provide a custom dialog form for this purpose.
 Section :ref:`richtext-extensions` explains in detail how to do this.

 .. _get_absolute_url: https://docs.djangoproject.com/en/stable/ref/models/instances/#get-absolute-url